SCOgroup/acade.github.io/content/post/data-visualization/index.md

 ---

-Hugo Blox is designed to give technical content creators a seamless experience.
-You can focus on the content and Hugo Blox handles the rest.

-Use popular tools such as Plotly, Mermaid, and data frames.

 ## Charts

 Hugo Blox supports the popular [Plotly](https://plot.ly/) format for interactive data visualizations.
 With Plotly, you can design almost any kind of visualization you can imagine!